nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Teaching Assistant Assistant (TAA) is a **desktop app for Teaching Assistants (TA) to track student progress and tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+If you can type fast, TAA can get your students and tasks management done faster than traditional GUI apps.

 - Table of Contents